Management & Organizations

 MORS 311Total Rewards & Performance Management1

-Complementary Courses1 – choose two MORS electives.
+Complementary Courses1 – choose two from the list below:

 Managing for Sustainability